ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ### COSE/JOSE Algorithms

+See the section on "Application Profiling Considerations" in {{RFC9052}} for a discussion on selection of cryptgraphic algorithms and related issues.

 The profile document should list the COSE algorithms that a Verifier must implement.
 The Attester will select one of them.